Industrial Engineer Interview Questions

 What computer software programs have you worked with and for how long?

-What is your biggest challenge when building a production from design to processing?
+What is your biggest challenge when building a product from design to processing?

 What types of inventory would you find in a manufacturing facility?